OFFICE PHONE: (734) 764-5122

 Yue Ying Lau received his SB, SM, and PhD degrees in Electrical Engineering from the Massachusetts Institute of Technology.
 He was a junior faculty in Applied Mathematics at MIT from 1973 to 1979.
 He worked at the Naval Research Laboratory from 1980 to 1992.
 In 1992, he joined the University of Michigan at Ann Arbor as a Professor in the Department of Nuclear Engineering and Radiological Sciences, and in the Applied Physics Program.
 He has worked mostly on electron beams, coherent radiation sources, discharges, and laser-plasma interactions.
-He has 9 patents and over 100 refereed publications.
+He has 11 patents, over 100 refereed publications, and has supervised 31 successful Ph.D. students.

 While at NRL, he won several Invention Awards and Publication Awards, and was the recipient of the 1989 Sigma-Xi Scientific Society Applied Science Award.
 He was elected Fellow of the American Physical Society 1n 1986, and was the recipient of the 1999 IEEE Plasma Science and Applications Award.
 He was a guest Editor of the IEEE Transactions on Plasma Science, Special Issue on High Power Microwave Generation (June, 1998).
-He currently serves as an Associate Editor of the Physics of Plasmas.
+He currently serves as an Associate Editor of the Physics of Plasmas and was the recipient of the IEEE 2017 John R. Pierce Award for excellence in vacuum electronics.

 Ongoing Projects (Mostly Theory and Modeling):